shivangsarat/conversional/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+## More About this Project

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can understand more abot the this project in below sections:

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+### Toggling between JSON files:

+In App.js [Line 11]([https://github.com/shivangsarat/conversional/blob/main/src/App.js#L11]) you can update the name of JSON file to use your new JSON Configuration

 ### Analyzing the Bundle Size